 - F2 visa applicants must undergo a visa interview appointment at the consulate.

 - F2 visa duration is tied to the primary F1 visa holder’s length of stay in the US.

 The F-2 dependent visa is a nonimmigrant visa that allows the spouse and any unmarried children under 21 years old to accompany the F-1 student studying in the United States.
-F2 visas is directly related to the validity of duration time as the f1 applicant.
+F2 visas are directly related to the validity of the duration of time as the f1 applicant.

 Below is a step-by-step guide on how to apply for the f-2 visa

 - You submit a Form I-20 from the primary F1 visa holder’s school in order to apply for an F-2 visa.

 - Complete the nonimmigrant visa application form (DS-160).

 - Pay a visa issuance fee.